 Lent has begun.
 Catholic tradition calls for us all to fast during the lenten season.
 So I urge you to fast.
 Offer the Lord a worthy fast.
 Please, don’t simply give up chocolate.

 A priest who was at my parish for many years taught us to fast.
 It was not an easy thing, nor should it be.
 Look at what God did for us.
 God the Father sent us His only Son to redeem us.
-Our Father sacrificed His only Son in our place so that our sins would be cleansed by His death.
+Our Father sacrificed His only Son in our place so that we would be cleansed of our sins by His death.

 Now look at what God the Son did for us.
 Jesus walked among us, His creation.
 He taught the Apostles and other disciples.
 His commandments were to “love the Lord thy God with thy whole heart, and with thy whole soul, and with all thy strength, and with all thy mind: and thy neighbour as thyself.”
 [Luke 10:27] One word sums up all commandments: love.
 Although He taught us to love, He was scourged at the pillar, had thorns pressed onto His head, was forced to carry His own cross.
 His hands and feet were nailed to that cross.
 He hung from that cross, and while hanging, suffering, He forgave those who were doing this to Him.
 At the end of three hours, Jesus died.